hoodiecrow/ConsTcl/README.md

 If the `` car `` of the expression (the operator) is a symbol, `` eval-form `` looks at the _binding information_ (which the `` reg `` [procedure](https://github.com/hoodiecrow/ConsTcl#reg-procedure) puts into the standard library and thereby the global environment) for the symbol.
 The _binding type_ tells in general how the expression should be treated: as a special form, a variable, or a [macro](https://github.com/hoodiecrow/ConsTcl#macros).
 The _handling info_ gives the exact procedure that will take care of the expression.
 If the operator isn't a symbol, it is evaluated and applied to the evaluated rest of the expression.

-The seven remaining syntactic forms are implemented as special forms and handled when the relevant symbol appears in the `` car `` of the expression.
+The seven remaining syntactic forms (and the binding forms) are implemented as one or more special forms and handled when the relevant symbol appears in the `` car `` of the expression.
 Their _binding type_ is `` SPECIAL `` and the _handling info_ consists of the name of the procedure expanding the special form.
 The procedure is called with the expression and the environment as arguments.

 <table border=1><thead><tr><th colspan=2 align="left">eval-form (internal)</th></tr></thead><tr><td>expr</td><td>an expression</td></tr><tr><td>env</td><td>an environment</td></tr><tr><td><i>Returns:</i></td><td>a value</td></tr></table>